Best Garden Tool Organizers for Garage Walls

 Total wall length needed

-The largest pick (the WALMANN 64-inch rack) needs 5+ ft of clear wall length.
-The smallest pick (the Berry Ave 4-slot hanger) needs ~16″.
+The largest pick (the WALMANN 64″) needs 5+ ft of clear wall length.
+The smallest pick (the Berry Ave 4-slot) needs ~16″.
 Plan the wall length first: a 1-car garage with 6 ft of clear wall fits any of the picks; a 2-car garage with 12+ ft of wall can host multiple organizers.
 Don’t try to cram a 64″ rack into a 4 ft wall section — it leaves no room for adjacent storage and forces tool overlap.

 Best Wall-Mounted Rack: WALMANN All Metal 64-Inch Garden Tool Organizer